Sports Watch Update September 2020

 My most common command to my car’s navigation is, verbally, “Navigate me home” and I want that to take into account traffic delays, which it does.
 Sports navigational tech tries to do a lot of REALLY clever navigation stuff but I suspect that much of what they are trying to do is for a tiny number of people.
 None of the sports watches can get me home in the way that I use my car/smartphone.
 Maybe it’s just me?

 My next most pressing navigation need is simply to follow a route I’ve grabbed from somewhere (say, Google maps) and, perhaps, to navigate me back on track when I get lost.
+Oh and to share it easily with somoene riding with me who has a different bike computer brand.

 Clever routing algorithms exist to get you there in the easiest, fastest and shortest ways.
 Yep, even elevation gain can already be taken into account when a route is planned.
 This first step to calculate sensible routes is HARD to do well when all the other navigational ‘must-have’ features are also factored in eg different kinds of road surfaces on different grades of roads.